By handing over rice food aid to Bitung City, President Jokowi encourages civic spirit - ExBulletin

 The President also hopes that this aid can ease the burden on people's lives in the current economic context.
 The President said the government would continue to assess the status of the State Revenue and Expenditure Budget (APBN) for the continuation of the food aid program.

-Later, if it is found that the APBN is a little loose, it can be continued after June.
+Later, if it is found that the APBN is a little more flexible, it can be continued after June.
 Okay, ladies and gentlemen? » asked the President, to which the audience responded unanimously.

 This food aid program is also seen as capable of easing the burden on the community, especially in Bitung City.
 Amelia, one of the residents, admitted that her daily needs were met with this help.